 If you’re overwhelmed by the sheer amount of baby products out there, you are most definitely not alone.
 We’ve been there.
 It’s exciting, but also a little bit nerve-wracking trying to navigate all the brands and figuring out which things you’ll actually use.
 The Amazon Baby Registry program is our favorite because, well, it’s Amazon and they have everything.
+And boy do we have a whole list of items to put on your Amazon Baby Registry.
 After two kids (one is now 3 and the other is 10 months), we have definitely learned a thing or two about shopping for babies.
 And we wanted to give you a list of of all the things we actually use on a regular basis to help you narrow down your list (ranked from lowest price to highest).

 How Do You Get an Amazon Baby Registry?

 It’s super easy.
 Just visit Amazon’s Baby Registry page and sign up.
 It’s honestly that simple.
 You get a welcome box with some cute samples, diaper discounts, a completion discount (basically a discount on things you didn’t get), and returns on things you decided you didn’t actually want.

 No one warns you about clipping your newborn baby’s fingernails.
 Probably because it is the activity that will scare the pants off you the most.
 BUT you can ease your fears a little bit with the proper gear.
 This Safety 1st Nail Clipper is the best $5 purchase anyone will ever make for you.
 It has a little light on it so you can see those microscopic nails as you hold your breath while pressing down.
 We’ve tried other brands when we’ve lost this one and they just can’t compete with this little guy.
 Luckily we’ve always found it and it’s hung in there with us for the past 4 years.
 Do yourself a favor and make sure this is on your list.
 Along with something to get